web3-storage/docs/docs/examples/image-gallery.md

 <!-- TODO: app screenshot / gif -->

-You can [play with the app in your browser][example-demo], since it has been uploaded to Web3.Storage and is available using any IPFS IPFS HTTP gateway.
-All you need is an [API token][howto-token].
+You can [play with the app in your browser][example-demo], since it has been uploaded to Web3.Storage and is available using any IPFS HTTP gateway.
+All you need is an [API token][howto-token] for Web3.Storage.

 This guide will walk through some of the code in the example app, focusing on the parts that interact with Web3.Storage.